fsoubelet/PhotoCrawl/README.md

-# Photography Analyzer
+# PhotoCrawl: A Photography Analyzer

-A simply script to run analysis and get insight on my use of equipment and settings in my practice of photography.
+A simple script to run analysis and get insight on my use of equipment and settings in my practice of photography.

 ## Install

 ### Prerequisites

-This script runs on Python3, and requires the following libraries: `Pillow`, [`PyExifInfo`][pyexifinfo]`tqdm`, `matplotlib`, `seaborn`,  and `pandas`.
+This script runs on Python3, and requires the following libraries: `Pillow`, [`PyExifInfo`][pyexifinfo], `tqdm`, `matplotlib`, `seaborn`,  and `pandas`.
+It also requires that you have the amazing [ExifTool][exiftool] package by Phil Harvey.

 ### Install with Git